 top of page

+There are limited services available inside courts to provide support or information to those dealing with charges.
 In-court resources are serice organizations that exist in the community, but have offices or staff in the courthouse.
 They often work with or collaborate with police, courts, crown attorneys, and CAS.

-General information
+General Information

-If you’re attending court while on bail, your release documents will let you know which courtroom you should be attending, and at what time.
+If you are attending court while on bail, your release documents will let you know which courtroom you should be attending, and at what time.
 Each time you attend court, you will be given a new date and time to appear again as your case progresses.
 Make sure you write this down, or get it written down from duty counsel.

 If you lost your paperwork, you will likely be appearing in the same courtroom as you did previously, but to verify you can: